rjpower/falcon/README.md

 CPython, made faster.

-Falcon is an extension module for Python which implements a optimized, register machine based interpreter, inside of your interpreter.
+Falcon is an extension module for Python which implements an optimized, register machine based interpreter, inside of your interpreter.
 You specify which functions you want Falcon to wrap (or your entire module), and Falcon takes over execution from there.